opensourcery/Aurora/README.md

 gem install compass-aurora-os-0.1.0.gem
 ```

 You might need admin/sudo for that one.
+Note that the version number specified in the above command should NOT be found on rubygems.org and the local gem you just built should be installed.
+You might want to do a cleanup of the older version as well to ensure you are using that new version.

 Next, you want to do some local testing:

 * Spin up a subtheme: